About Wildlife Rescue League

 Carolyn S. Wilder

-Carolyn S. Wilder is president of Wildlife Rescue League (WRL) as well as a volunteer on WRL’s helpline and a presenter to community groups and schools.
+Carolyn S. Wilder is a former president of Wildlife Rescue League (WRL) as well as a volunteer on WRL’s helpline and a presenter to community groups and schools.
 Carolyn began her involvement with WRL in 2008 as a transporter while transitioning from a career as an attorney.
 Now retired, Carolyn devotes most of her time to WRL activities.